AlexanderMisyura/eCommerce/CONTRIBUTING.md

 - Make sure your develop branch is up-to-date with the main repository.
 - Create a new branch from **`develop`**.
 - Make your changes.
-- Make sure your code complies with our linting rules
+- Make sure your code complies with our linting rules.
-- Include a clear and concise description of your changes
+- Include a clear and concise description of your changes.
-- Ensure your changes are tested and covered by tests and commit.
+- Ensure your changes are tested and covered by tests.
+- Commit your changes.
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 - Publish your branch to GitHub.
 - Open a Pull Request (PR) from your branch to the **`develop`** branch of the repository.